moradna/jailbreak-LLM-Research/README.md

 ![ASR](./plots/fig_iters_success.png)
-**Iterations to Success (Successful Episodes Only** The figure reports the number of iterations required to achieve a successful attack, considering successful episodes only. ransomware requires the highest number of iterations (median ≈ 4–5), indicating that successful attacks typically involve prolonged iterative refinement. meth and scam converge more quickly, with lower median iteration counts, suggesting that successful prompts are found early. bomb and hack exhibit intermediate behavior, reflecting moderate attack difficulty.
-Overall, the results indicate that harder objectives require more iterative attempts even when attacks eventually succeed.
+**Iterations to Success (Successful Episodes Only** The figure reports the number of iterations required to achieve a successful attack, considering successful episodes only.
+Ransomware exhibits the highest median iteration count (≈ 4–5) and the widest variability, indicating that even successful attacks typically require prolonged iterative refinement.
+In contrast, meth and scam converge more quickly, with lower median iteration counts, suggesting that effective prompts are often found early.
+Bomb and hack display intermediate behavior, reflecting moderate attack difficulty.
+Overall, the results indicate that more challenging objectives tend to require additional iterative refinement, conditioned on eventual success.

 ![ASR](./plots/fig_score_progression.png)
 **Score progression over iterations.**